Website Manager

 Locations on fields for Players, Coaches, and Spectators

-For all divisions, players and coaches are to be on one side of the field with spectators on the
+• Players and coaches are to be on one side of the field with spectators on the other side.

-halfway line.
-Only registered coaches and assistant coaches are to be on the players' side of
+• Only registered coaches and assistant coaches can be on the teams' side of the field

 Game day uniform and equipment